The 11 Most Dangerous Countries for Americans to Visit

-Most of the world remains safe for travelers.
-However, a handful of countries carry an explicit warning from the U.S. government: "Do not travel."
+Read on for our list of a handful of countries that carry an explicit warning from the US government because of civil unrest, crime, terrorism and armed conflict: "Do not travel."

 In late December, 2018, horrifying reports began circulating from one of the most popular tourist destinations in Africa.
 Two Scandinavian women, Louisa Vesterager Jesperson, 24 and Maren Ueland, 28, had been killed by terrorists while backpacking through the Atlas Mountains in Morocco.
 Word of the atrocity traveled quickly, fueled not only by the horror of the murders, but also by the innocuous home countries of the two women—Denmark and Norway.

 For reasons unfathomable to most, two innocent women had been killed in a seemingly safe country for no apparent reason.
 The Moroccan government condemned the attacks, but that hasn’t stopped the international travel community from reconsidering this African staple as a safe vacation destination.